coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

      - How to ensure a common understanding about the topic
      - How to know how people are doing?
           - We don't see them, but the Q&A document

----

      - Certificates: how do we assess what people have been done?
-- Volunteer retention and building long lasting relationships takes effort
-     - There has been 30 instructors/speakers, Over 100 exercise leads (not in one event)

 ---